 Register as a childminder in England

-Remember, before you register you need to have undertaken training and suitability checks.
+Before you register as a childminder you need to have undertaken training and suitability checks.
 Read more about them here.

 If you want to be paid to look after children under 8 in England for more than two hours a day, you must:

 - register with Ofsted on the Early Years Register if you plan to look after children aged 5 and under - that is from birth up to the 31 August after their 5th birthday